Monday, April 13, 2015

 Monsters:Dark Continent (2014)

-Largely sequel in mane only to 2010's MONSTERS is set ten years later.
+Largely sequel in name only to 2010's MONSTERS is set ten years later.
 Where in the first film the infestations of alien beings was confined to a strip of land that split the US and Mexico, here they have spread across the world.
 Mankind has sort of learned to live with the aliens.
 As in the first film the creatures are largely kept to the background, there is only an occasional interaction.
 The real story here is one of war and its a commentary on the Wests assault on the East and people that aren't like them.

 Set in an unnamed Middle Eastern country the film follows a group of soldiers as they go on a rescue mission to find five soldiers who disappeared deep in a monster infected area.
 What happens is the film.

 I am not sure why the monsters are in this film other than acting as a kind of allegorical Greek Chorus about the West's desire to kill that which is alien to it.
 I don't know if they really have a purpose.
 Yes they look cool, yes they allow for a couple cool sequences and lots of cool monsters, but as has been pointed out you could chop them out and it wouldn't make that much difference to the film.
 I could probably make an argument that they are distracting from the rest of the film.